List of remakes and adaptations of Disney animated films

 Walt Disney Pictures produce the films listed here.

-This is a list of live-action or photorealistic remakes produced by Walt Disney Pictures of its animated feature films.
+This is a list of live-action or photorealistic remakes produced by Walt Disney Pictures of its animated films.
 The list also includes the films' sequels and spin-offs within their fictional universe.
-This list does not include: remakes or legacy sequels of live-action/animation hybrid films (such as Pete's Dragon and Mary Poppins Returns), the direct-to-video movie The Jungle Book: Mowgli's Story, animated feature films that were produced by another studio and later adapted as live-action feature films by Disney, live-action feature films made by another studio based on the same story as the Disney feature, or films based on animated television shows (whether based on Disney shows such as Kim Possible or Chip 'n Dale: Rescue Rangers, or on animated shows from third-party studios such as Inspector Gadget or Underdog).
+This list does not include: remakes of live-action/animation hybrid films (such as Pete's Dragon), the made-for-television film Geppetto, the direct-to-video film The Jungle Book: Mowgli's Story, animated films that were produced by another studio and later adapted as live-action films by Disney, live-action films made by another studio based on the same story as the Disney films, or live-action films based on animated television shows (whether based on Disney shows such as Kim Possible, or Chip 'n Dale: Rescue Rangers, or on animated shows from third-party studios such as George of the Jungle, Mr. Magoo, Inspector Gadget, or Underdog).